-- 2. Unplug all Inverter Module connections (e.g. battery cable, remote temperature sensor). - 3.
-Loosen the two Inverter Module thumbscrews. - 4.
+- 2. Disconnect the battery input and temperature sensor cables from the Inverter Module, followed by the tamper, RF and battery sense cables if a transponder is currently installed. - 3.
+Loosen the Inverter Module thumbscrew and (if applicable) the two transponder thumbscrews. - 4.
 Slide the Inverter Module out of the power supply. - 5.
+Disconnect the ribbon cable attached at the back of the Inverter Module. - 6.
 If the Inverter Module is equipped with a transponder, remove it by loosening the two Phillips captive screws.